Lists of electoral districts by country and territory: Chile

 Chile's bicameral Congress consists of a Chamber of Deputies (lower house) and a Senate (upper house).
 The country is divided into 28 electoral districts for the lower house and 15 senatorial constituencies for the Senate.
 Each electoral district elects between 3 and 8 deputies and each senatorial constituency elects 3, 4 or 5 senators; there are 155 deputies and 43 senators in total.
 From 2022 the number of senators will increase to 50 because only the half of the senators are elected every election.
 Before the 2017 election, both seats in two-seat electoral districts were filled in the same election; after 2017, there are plurinominal districts.

+China, People's Republic of

+The electoral districts exists in China's sole governmental organ, the National People's Congress, with 2,977 seated in which the constituencies are represented by the delegates who are elected in the respective people's congresses in 23 provinces, 4 directly-controlled municipalities, 5 autonomous regions, 2 special administrative regions and the People's Liberation Army which function as at-large electoral districts.
+Generally, seats are apportioned to each electoral district in proportion to their population, though the system for apportioning seats for Hong Kong, Macau, Taiwan and the PLA differ.
+No electoral district may be apportioned fewer than 15 seats in the NPC.

 Croatia

 The Croatian Parliament electoral districts (izborne jedinice) are the special territorial subdivisions of Croatia used for the country's parliamentary elections.

 Croatia has 12 electoral districts.
 Ten of these are geographical districts within Croatia, each electing 14 members of Croatian Parliament.
 District XI is for Croatian citizens living abroad, with 3 members of parliament (until 2011, it elected a maximum 12 members of parliament, depending on turnout).
 District XII is for national minorities, with 8 members of parliament.

-The first ten districts are roughly based on geography, and arranged so that each district has roughly the same amount of registered voters, around 400,000.
+The first ten districts are roughly based on geography, and arranged so that each district has roughly the same number of registered voters, around 400,000.
 These districts therefore do not correspond to the boundaries of top-level administrative divisions within Croatia, and each district contains one or more or parts of several Croatian counties.